 Audit your subscriptions and cancel the ones you just don’t use or don’t use enough to make the expense worth it.

-Mistake #5: Being Unprepared to Pay Taxes Every Quarter
+Financial Mistake #5: Unprepared to Pay Taxes Every Quarter

 One of the pros of being a real estate agent is owning and running your own business.
 The IRS classifies agents as self-employed which means you pay taxes every quarter in addition to filing annually in April.
 Your quarterly taxes will cover Medicare, Social Security, federal taxes and state taxes.
 When it comes to paying income tax, you’ll have to determine which tax bracket you’re in based on your estimated taxable income for the previous quarter.